junyichong/junyichong.github.io/collections/_projects/2021-10-19-investment-portfolio.md

 You can make a copy for yourself with the links below:

 [Version 1.0](https://docs.google.com/spreadsheets/d/1KJYMk7UK99LpfPPCZvGofY9JCXBSEyuLkiQhRdQleAc/edit#gid=15):
-In this version, users can only track their investments in the KLSE.
+- track investments in the KLSE
+- sort investments into 5 categories (REIT, Blue Chip, Value, Growth, Speculation)
+- see total fees